tamagui/tamagui/next.md

   - // TODO infer ref

 (potentially 1.0)
+  - super short classnames for themes in production
   - Input based on Button for icon/iconAfter
   - cache at variant level (?)
   - another couple passes over style system to reduce work and size